-- High quality Yorkstone and granite natural stone surfacing should be used to enhance the historic market town character and Conservation Area and reflect traditional materials used. - High quality and bespoke street furniture should be used that is distinctive and reflects the heritage 'feel' of the town. - Pedestrian crossing points should be enhanced and where possible raised crossings implemented to define pedestrian routes and slow traffic. - Controlled pedestrian crossing points should be wider than 'standard' to give pedestrians a greater sense of security.
+- High quality Yorkstone and granite natural stone surfacing should be used to enhance the historic market town character and Conservation Area and reflect traditional materials used.
+These materials should be focussed south of the junction with George Street and north of Denbigh Court on High Street. - High quality and bespoke street furniture should be used that is distinctive and reflects the heritage 'feel' of the town.